 A few minutes later, as my husband grimly wrestled with the impossible task, he heard a voice.
 "Looks like you need some help there, young fella."

 Alan said he thought at first it was an old farmer.
-My husband could see the man's friendly smile--tooth-white in his crinkled, seamed face--from where he lay on the parking lot.
+My husband could see the man's friendly smile--tooth-white in his brown seamed face--from where he lay on the parking lot.
 Then a weathered, sun-warmed hand reached down, to hold the part in place.

 A moment later the job was done.
 My husband quickly climbed out from under the van, to thank the elderly man who had helped him.

-But strangely enough--in the middle of that huge parking lot--the helpful old man was nowhere to be found.
+But strangely enough--in the middle of that huge empty parking lot--the helpful old man was nowhere to be found.

 An angel?
 I have no doubt in my mind.
 Angels seem to show up exactly the moment one needs help.
 They seem quite ordinary, until they vanish without a trace.